nhsegal/relativity/README.md

 relativity
 ==========

-For special relativity activity Rocket Train based on
+A sketch in Processing for special relativity activity Rocket Train based on

 The Amazing Many Colored Relativity Engine
 N. David Mermin